AlbertoJBC/pl-emnist/README.md

 * `dataset.py`: includes the class which defines the PyTorch Dataset using Lightning.
 * `trainer.py`: includes a function that returns the Trainer Lightning instance.
 This file might seem unnecessary, because it probably is.
 The purpose is to have the code as much modular as possible.
 * `callbacks.py`: includes the definition of a customized callback function using Lightning corresponding module.

+## Special mention
+The codes of this project are inspired by the PyTorch Lightning Introduction tutorials from [Aladdin Persson](https://www.youtube.com/@AladdinPersson).
+Special thanks to him for sharing his work and knowledge.